-A regular full-time employee may be requested by the Employer to work on only one (1) of her scheduled days off per week, or to work a double shift.
+A regular full-time employee may be requested by the Employer to work on only one (1) of their scheduled days off per week, or to work a double shift.
 The decision to work the scheduled day off or the double shift remains with the employee.

 - (A) A record shall be kept of authorized overtime worked by each employee which, at the option of the employee, shall be taken as time off or pay.
-Should the option be time off, such time off for overtime shall be accumulated and taken at a time mutually agreed to by the employee and the Employer. - (B) The overtime earned between April 1 and September 30 shall, at the employee's option, be taken as time off or pay prior to March 31 of the next calendar year.
-Any unused portion of the accumulated overtime as of March 31 shall be paid out at the employee's current rate of pay. - (C) Any overtime earned between October 1 and March 31 shall, at the option of the employee, be taken as time off or pay prior to September 30.
-Any unused portion of the accumulated overtime as of September 30 shall be paid out at the employee's current rate of pay.
+Should the option be time off, such time off for overtime shall be accumulated and taken at a time mutually agreed to by the employee and the Employer. - (B) The maximum amount in an employee's overtime bank shall be forty-five (45) straight-time hours.